All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 receptor agonists like semaglutide and tirzepatide lower blood sugar by boosting the body's natural insulin secretion (in a glucose-dependent way), slowing stomach emptying, and suppressing glucagon.
 Insulin therapy directly adds exogenous insulin to the bloodstream.
 Together, they provide two layers of blood-sugar-lowering activity .

 Clinical trials have shown that adding a GLP-1 agonist to an existing insulin regimen can improve blood sugar control and often leads to weight loss, even when insulin alone was causing weight gain .
-However, the combined glucose-lowering power means the risk of hypoglycemia goes up, particularly with mealtime (bolus) insulin.
+But the combined glucose-lowering power means the risk of hypoglycemia goes up, particularly with mealtime (bolus) insulin.

 Most prescribers will proactively reduce insulin doses when starting a GLP-1 medication.
 The typical approach is to lower basal insulin by 10 to 20 percent and reduce or eliminate bolus insulin as blood sugar patterns improve .